ThinkingBeyond/BeyondQuantum-2026/Rui Qian Khor and William Arms-Roberts/README.md

 ![Max-Cut Graph](Graph.png)

 ## Results
 We found that the QAOA consistently found equivalent or slightly better quality solutions than the SG algorithm, with the level of solution quality staying relatively consistent from 0.97-0.99 for all the graphs.
-And the SG algorithm ranging from 0.98-0.96.
+And the SG algorithm ranged from 0.98-0.96.
 The solution quality appears to decrease linearly over the 20 node graphs, but we are unsure if this is a real decrease in the solution quality or just the solution quality range appearing to decrease.
 More testing on higher node graphs would be required to confirm this.

 ![Approximation Ratio Comparison](Solution_Quality.png)

-Additionaly we found that the number of two-qubit gates required to run the QAOA circuit increases in a roughly linear pattern, with the number of gates increasing alongside the number of connections as well.
+Additionally, we found that the number of two-qubit gates required to run the QAOA circuit increases in a roughly linear pattern, with the number of gates increasing alongside the number of connections as well.
 The number of two-qubit gates required more than doubled when going from 3-5 connections per node, indicating poor connection-wise scalability.

 ![Two-Qubit gates](Two-Qubit-Gates.png)

-The syntheized data can be found in [data sheets](https://docs.google.com/spreadsheets/d/1Oxomdw1UGmlCHMsuy2j9GH-BQ797fcEJhxUDFdoc-YQ/edit?usp=sharing).
+The synthesized data can be found in [data sheets](https://docs.google.com/spreadsheets/d/1Oxomdw1UGmlCHMsuy2j9GH-BQ797fcEJhxUDFdoc-YQ/edit?usp=sharing).
 The raw data from each Max-Cut iteration conducted can be found in the following [google file](https://drive.google.com/drive/folders/1HOsF8niU69tRh6PZ0DAb73QZxZev1Twi?usp=sharing)

 ## Implications and Conclusion
-While the QAOA appears to have a slight advantage in solution quality, it is severly hampered in the issue of scalabilty.
+While the QAOA appears to have a slight advantage in solution quality, it is severely hampered by the issue of scalability.
 The largest factor is the number of qubits required, since every additional node requires another qubit in the circuit.
-Current quantum technology has around 120-150 qubits avaliable, which limits the possible uses of QAOA to smaller scale instances.
-Additionally the number of two qubit gates that can be supported is around 5000, which again limits the use case to instances with less connections, since the number of two qubit gates required increases as more connections are added.
-For now classical algortihms remain the best option for real world applications, but with the advancement of quantum technology QAOA could be a competitive option for binary optimization problems.
+Current quantum technology has around 120-150 qubits available, which limits the possible uses of QAOA to smaller-scale instances.
+Additionally, the number of two-qubit gates that can be supported is around 5000, which again limits the use case to instances with fewer connections, since the number of two-qubit gates required increases as more connections are added.
+For now, classical algorithms remain the best option for real-world applications, but with the advancement of quantum technology, QAOA could be a competitive option for binary optimization problems.

 ## Future Work

 Our project tested a limited range of small Max-Cut instances, which can potentially overlook greater overarching patterns, so graphs with node counts higher than 20 could be tested.
-Due to monetary limitations, this experiement was conducted using quantum emulators instead of real quantum hardware.
-Future works can build upon and confirm our findings through it's replications on equivalent quantum hardware.
-Additionally, there are different versions of QAOA that can be explored such as QAOA in QAOA and warm started QAOA.
-These versions appear to try to improve the scalability of QAOA and show promise in acheving greater overall preformance compared to standard QAOA.
+Due to monetary limitations, this experiment was conducted using quantum emulators instead of real quantum hardware.
+Future works can build upon and confirm our findings through their replications on equivalent quantum hardware.
+Additionally, there are different versions of QAOA that can be explored, such as QAOA in QAOA and warm-started QAOA.
+These versions appear to try to improve the scalability of QAOA and show promise in achieving greater overall performance compared to standard QAOA.

 ## References